-b.1991 raised in Israel, currently based between Tel Aviv and Barcelona.
+b.1991 raised in Israel, currently lives and works in Tel Aviv.

 Theatre and poetry take a major role in Halup’s installations, and thus gives context to his sculptural language.
 The works revolve around the materials’ potentialities to act as “bodies” — as characters — that perform poetic relationships within the installations.